V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 Backup machine : 10.99.227.2
 ```

+> Note : While writing this writeup, i was needed to start a lot of instance.
+And because of this the ip address may change.
+Just keep in mind that the dev machine is x.x.x.3 and backup machine is x.x.x.2.

 Now, there should be a YouTrack instance running on the localhost at port 8080, let's use curl to be sure that something is running.

 ```bash